Weight loss injections from £37.25 a week. All doses in stock. View weight loss treatments.

 Reviewed by Dr Bhavini Shah

 In the UK approximately 4.7 million adults use vapes.
-At 9.1% of the population, vaping is at its highest rate ever recorded.
+According to HM Revenue and Customs, one in eight (12%) of British adults vape, suggesting a higher estimate of 5.4 million.
 Many people vape to help them quit smoking but what about when you want to quit vaping?

 How to Stop Vaping